-Hawaii is a dream vacation for many and can actually be a great choice for those who want to experience new sites and activities.
-Of course, when planning a Hawaii trip, you will need to do your own research and learn more about the islands.
-Planning out your Hawaii 10 day itinerary, hotels, and activities will make your vacation an unforgettable one.
+Hawaii is a dream vacation for many and can be a great choice for those who want to experience new sites and activities.
+Of course, when planning a Hawaii trip, you will need to do your research and learn more about the islands.
+Planning out your Hawaii 10-day itinerary, hotels, and activities will make your vacation unforgettable.

 Traveling to Hawaii is an extremely popular vacation option.
-For most, a ten-day trip is ideal and planning an itinerary for these island stays will make this trip simpler.
 From backpacking to luxury resorts, Hawaii has budget options for every traveler.
+For most, a ten-day trip is ideal, and planning an itinerary for these island stays will make this trip simpler.

-If you are unfamiliar with Hawaii, we will break down the ins and outs of the islands and what you can do along your stay.
+If you are unfamiliar with Hawaii, we will break down the ins and outs of the islands and what you can do during your stay.

-If you are planning your Hawaii trip, one of the first things to keep in mind is how long you wish to stay on the islands.
+If you plan your Hawaii trip, one of the first things to remember is how long you wish to stay on the islands.
 This relies heavily on the overall budget that you have and your personal preferences.
-However, to experience the most during your vacation, it is best to stay at least a week with a 10 Day Hawaii itinerary being ideal for most travelers.
+However, to experience the most during your vacation, it is best to stay at least a week, with a 10 Day Hawaii itinerary being ideal for most travelers.

 There are a few reasons why you will want to set aside at least ten days for your trip.
 Some of these reasons are:

 - For most, the trip to Hawaii alone will take two days.
-This is simply because even the closest flight from California to the islands is over five hours.
-If you set aside your first and last days for travel, you are only getting 8 full days of island time.
+This is because even the closest flight from California to the islands is over five hours.
+If you set aside your first and last days for travel, you only get 8 full days of island time.

 - Those who want to do some island hopping, snorkeling, camping, hiking, or other lengthier activities may actually need more time.
 Spending two weeks or more can be great for those who really want to experience everything Hawaii has to offer.